amogiska/arcade-ai-amog/README.md

    uv sync
    ```

-   This will install both production dependencies (click, openai) and development dependencies (ruff, mypy).
+   This will install both production dependencies (click, openai, numpy) and development dependencies (ruff, mypy).

 2. **Set up your environment:**